opendilab/DI-engine-docs/source/03_system/middleware.rst

 The variables called by ctx.keep are reserved for the next iteration, when the context is initialized to a new instance, and the other variables will be reinitialized.
-Note that, in theory, ctx.keep does not need and should not be used to keep collections or more complex variables, like list, dict, torch.tensor, or torch.nn.Module.
+Note that, in theory, ctx.keep does not need and should not be used to keep collections or more complex variables, such as list, dict, torch.tensor, or torch.nn.Module.
 It should only keep int, float and other types of data to the next iteration, if needed.

 Note: __post_init__(self) is a method called immediately after __init__(self).
-In our Context, this means calling this method after each field is initialized.
+In our Context, it means calling this method after each field is initialized.
-We call self.keep in this function because we need to initialize each field before we can call self.keep to keep selected variables.
+We call self.keep in this function because we need to initialize each field before calling self.keep to keep selected variables.

 v0.4.2 changes: Update Context from dict to dataclass